scotow/dropit/README.md

 ### Features

 - Upload files from the terminal (by using `curl` for example);
-- Short and long alias generation, short to easily share a link and long to easily share it verbally;
+- Short and long alias generation, short to copy/past it and long to easily share it verbally;
-- Configurable expiration base on file size;
+- Configurable expiration based on file size;
 - Quota determiner based on user IP;
 - Upload files from a minimalist web interface:
     - Drag & drop of files;